Flatware Rolls Sizing Guide

 You will need a pocket that is a little wider than this number so the utensil will slide in and out of the pocket easily.
 For instance, if the circumference of the widest part of the bowl of your Soup Spoon measures 3", half of that number is 1.5”, so you will need to choose a Flatware Roll that has 1.75" wide pockets.

 How to Determine Roll Heights:

-Flatter utensils like knives can typically just have their actual length measured and then choosing a roll that is slightly higher.
+Flatter utensils like knives can typically just have their actual length measured with a ruler and then choosing a roll that is slightly higher.
 But, of course, you can confirm your choices by measuring the circumference of all your utensils' lengths.